 6. Selecting the Right Sleeping Bag

-This one is almost as equally important as choosing the right tent because the right sleeping bag can mean the difference between a good nights rest or walking up cold in the night.
-When chosing between a down or synthetic bag, consider the possability of wet weather is very high and if a down bag gets wet it will no longer keep you warm.
+This one is almost as equally important as choosing the right tent because the right sleeping bag can mean the difference between a good night’s rest or waking up cold in the night.
+When choosing between a down or synthetic bag, consider the possibility of wet weather is very high and if a down bag gets wet it will no longer keep you warm.
 While the major disadvantage of a synthetic bag is heavier weight and more bulk in your pack, we believe it’s worth it to ensure a warm sleep.
-On the trail we brought the Dolomite 20/-7 by The North Face, which is a 3 season synthetic bag and found that even when it got a bit wet from condensation, it still kept us toasty warm.
+On the trail, we brought the Dolomite 20/-7 by The North Face, which is a 3 season synthetic bag, and found that even when it got a bit wet from condensation, it still kept us toasty warm.
 Another benefit was the space this bag offered with its tapered rectangular shape which provides more room to stretch than compared with a mummy-style bag.

 7. Importance of Good Meals

 You’ll burn A LOT of calories out there hiking the rugged terrain of the West Coast Trail so to keep your energy levels up it’s important to consider your meals carefully.
-Many outdoor stores sell the easy freeze-dried backpacker meals and while these are simple, lightweight and deliver a generous calorie count, they often lack balanced nutrition.
-Yes carbs and protein are important while hiking but that doesn’t mean fruits and vegetables aren’t.
-If you have the time (and enthusiasm) try dehydrating your own fruits and vegetables for the trail as you’ll get great nutrition without the preservatives of store-bought dried fruits and veg.
-Fruits can be eaten straight up or added to oatmeal for simple delicious breakfasts while vegetables can be rehydrated and added to pasta, rice and beans or couscous.
+Many outdoor stores sell easy freeze-dried backpacker meals and while these are simple, lightweight, and deliver a generous calorie count, they often lack balanced nutrition.
+Yes, carbs and protein are important while hiking but that doesn’t mean fruits and vegetables aren’t.
+If you have the time (and enthusiasm) try dehydrating your own fruits and vegetables for the trial as you’ll get great nutrition without the preservatives of store-bought dried fruits and veg.
+Fruits can be eaten straight up or added to oatmeal for simple delicious breakfasts while vegetables can be rehydrated and added to pasta, rice, and beans or couscous.

 8. Animal Encounters